idli recipe with step by step pictures | how to make idli

 Take it out in a deep bowl.

 Next, take the rice in the jar and grind it using about 2 cups of water.

 Grind the rice using the reserved water as well.
 It will not be very smooth.
 It will have some grits in it.
 Add it to the urad dal batter.

 Pour the rice batter to the urad dal batter in the bowl.

 Mix both the batters well.
 You may discard the remaining reserved water.

 Cover the bowl with a lid and keep it in a warm spot.
 Let the batter rest for 8-10 hours depending on the weather.
 The batter should ferment and rise like this.

 When you scrap the upper layer, you will see a frothy and bubbly batter.

-Prepare the idli steamer by adding 3 cups water in it.
+Prepare the idli steamer by adding enough water in it.
 Grease the moulds.
 Pour the idli matter to the moulds.
 Don’t fill them up to the brim.Place the idli moulds in the steamer.

 Close the lid and steam the idlis for 10 minutes.